-Yes, it is very important to get this right!
+Yes, it is very important to get this right.
 The method by which you take out cover can have a very large impact on what is actually covered in terms of possible exclusions due to past medical advice and treatment.

-Most insurers offer a ‘rolling moratorium’ and this usually means that if you do not need to seek medical advice for that (excluded) condition in the next two years then cover for that condition can be re-included in the policy.
+Most insurers offer a ‘rolling moratorium’ and this usually means that if you do not need to seek medical advice for that (excluded) condition in the next 2 years then cover for that condition can be re-included in the policy.

 With this method you would disclose any past medical conditions on the application and the insurer would decide if they are able to offer cover for those conditions or not (please note that different insurers may come back with different results).

 If an exclusion is placed on the plan it is usually possible to have that exclusion reviewed at each policy renewal but you would need to pay for medical evidence to be provided from your doctor to support your argument that the past condition is no longer a problem.